Hepatitis A Vaccine, Inactivated (hep-a-TYE-tis A VAX-een, in-AK-ti-vay-ted)

 Prevents infection caused by hepatitis A virus.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to any type of hepatitis A vaccine, or if you are allergic to neomycin.
+You should not receive this vaccine if you have had an allergic reaction to any type of hepatitis A vaccine or to neomycin.

 How to Use This Medicine